sarisabban/SinfNet/README.md

 1. Follow the same steps as object detection, use the following command to train:

+`python SinfNet.py --mrcnn_train LABEL` for example `python SinfNet.py -mt Active`

+At this moment, the script only takes one label at a time.
+But labels can be added by including pre-trained weights as such:

-`python SinfNet.py --mrcnn_train WEIGHTS PROJECT_NAME LABELS` for example `python SinfNet.py -mt Amoeba Amoeba Active Inactive`
+`python SinfNet.py --mrcnn_train LABEL WEIGHTS.h5` for example `python SinfNet.py -mt Active Amoeba.h5`

+At the end of the training a directory will be generated which includes the log files and weight files.
+You should save the last weight file that results from the full run of the neural network.

 #### For classification
 1. You can train the images on a CNN using the following command: